MaverickMeerkat/ReducingSimulatorCallsSBI/readme.md

 Each file corresponds to a specific task and contains the relevant code for execution.

-To run the Sequential Neural Likelihood Estimation (SNLE) vs. Surrogate method, refer to the `SNLE.ipynb` notebook.
+To run the Sequential Neural Likelihood Estimation (SNLE) vs. Surrogate method, refer to the `RunSNLE.ipynb` notebook.
 This notebook guides you through the steps to execute the SNLE implementation.

-For the Hodgkin-Huxley (HH), follow the instructions in the `HH.ipynb` notebook.
-This notebook provides details on running the HH problem.
+For the Hodgkin-Huxley (HH), you first have to compile the `hh_cython.pyx` file into a c-file using the cython compiler, and then compile the c-file into a module using the `compile.py` file.
+For more information, please consult the official documentation [here](https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html).
+Once done, you can run the experiments by following the `RunHH.ipynb` notebook.

 ## Dependencies